 Steve Derringer represents clients in federal, and state courts throughout the United States.
-Steve's litigation practice encompasses a diverse set of subjects, including product liability, mass torts, intellectual property, class actions, and general commercial disputes.
-Each of these substantive areas benefits from Steve's ability to explain and communicate complex scientific or technical information to lay jurors, judges, and arbitrators.
+Steve's trial practice encompasses a broad range of litigation, including product liability, mass torts, intellectual property, class actions, and general commercial disputes.
+Each of these substantive areas benefits from Steve's ability to explain and communicate complex scientific or technical information to jurors, judges, and arbitrators.

 Steve thrives at identifying and implementing trial and case-management strategies that drive cases toward resolution in a manner that is consistent with his client's business needs.
 This approach has earned Steve recognition as a Client Service All-Star in the BTI Consulting Group's listing of attorneys "who drive superior client relationships."

 Following his graduation from Yale Law School, Steve clerked on the United States Court of Appeals for the Ninth Circuit.
 Steve joined Bartlit Beck in 1997 and became a partner in 2001.

 Colibri Heart Valve, LLC v.
 Medtronic CoreValve LLC (C.D.
 Cal.
 2023)

 Steve was lead counsel (along with his partner John Hughes) in a patent infringement case in the United States District Court for the Central District of California.
 The trial team obtained a $106.5 million verdict for their client, Colibri Heart Valve.
 After a one-week trial and five hours of deliberation, the jury returned a verdict finding that the defendant Medtronic CoreValve induced infringement of Colibri’s patent and failed to prove that the claims of the patent in question were invalid.
 Matthew Ford, Meg Fasulo, and Katherine Rhoades rounded out the Bartlit Beck trial team.
 The victory was recognized by Law360 available here.